ankitkv/NUI/README.md

 To compile NUI, you will need the libraries for OpenNI, compiz development, OpenCV, OpenGL.
 You will also need cmake to build the compiz plugin.

-To build and install everything,
+To build and install everything, use this command from the source root directory:

 ```
-$ cd NUI
 $ ./make.sh
 ```